Writing Fiction: Preparing to Write a Romance Novel

-Silver, the first novel in my color-coded collection, is about a big old, hot and juicy black/white interracial romance.
-It is also about the "currents of change" that come with the tidal waves when someone brings a non-black love interest into a family where none have ever been brought before.
+Silver, the first novel in my color-coded collection, is about what appears to be a big old, hot, juicy black/white interracial romance.
+Only it's not.
+Well, not exactly.
+It is also about the "waves of turbulence" that come in sunami-size tidal waves when someone brings a non-black love interest into a family where none have ever been brought before.
 And even though I'm happy with Silver and I still love reading it, I’ll say once again that I did not set out to write a pure Romance novel, and I don't think it falls gently into that category.
-It is a story about Zarah, a young black woman who has very light skin, and it introduces the idea of "colorism" that still plagues black and white and other communities of our nation, and our world.
+It is a story about Zarah, a young black woman who has very light skin, and it introduces the idea of "colorism" that still plagues black and white and other communities of our nation and our world.
 Zarah, my protagonist, had to fight all her life because even though she is "black," in grade school she was bullied about having "white" features.
 Light tan skin, light brown hair, and grey eyes are what kids saw when they looked at her, and to them, she looked white.
 So, Zarah grew up hating all things white because it was the white part of her heritage that did not fit in, inside the world she loved; her world.
 When she went to college at an HBCU (a historically black school), she becomes outspoken and strong, for the first time in her life.
 She finds her voice and becomes the editor of her college newspaper, and she creates a strong identity for herself as a black woman, on campus and beyond.
-Then, when she lands the internship of her dreams, she ends up falling in love with a man she never dreamed she could fall for, a white man!
+Then, when she lands the internship of her dreams, she ends up falling in love with a man who everyone sees as a white man, even though she never dreamed she could fall for any white man.